sci-42ver/SDF_exercise_solution/README.md

       - 4.16
 ## related with complexity analysis: better done after CRLS
 - 4.18
+## Only give basic implementation ideas
+Anyway this is enough just like pseudocode is enough for algorithm in CRLS.
+- 4.25
 # Notice
 - Sometimes, I only give one sample test since I didn't intend to learn how to write the safe tests.
 - I use naming with `_` instead of `-` since words constructed with the former can be selected in VSCode with the double clicks.